DandanLam/Meteoroi/README.md

 # Weather Balloon: A Hightly Customizable UWP Weather App

-This is a Universal Windows Platform (UWP) weather app that integrates with the DarkSky API for forecast data.
+This is a Universal Windows Platform (UWP) weather app that integrates with the DarkSky API for forecast data and is [published to the store](https://www.microsoft.com/store/apps/9NZPK6B93791).

 The app's responsibilities are grouped into several categories.
 <!--